felipebaltazar/Xamarin.Forms.EmbeddedAssets/README.md

 ## Getting started

-- Include your assets as embeddded resource on your NetStandard project
+- Include your assets as embedded resource on your NetStandard project

 - Declare all assets that you need to use